 Being in Canada past the 90-day mark without restoration or implied status is a serious immigration violation.
 It is noted in your immigration record and can affect admissibility to Canada and other countries for years.

-These two situations are frequently confused.
+These two situations are frequently confused, and the difference decides whether you can stay and work or whether you have fallen out of status.
 Understanding the distinction is critical:

 Your status expired before you applied.
 You are in Canada without valid status.
-You may apply for restoration within 90 days, but you do not have the protections of implied status during this period.
-Work and study are not authorized.
-Travel outside Canada is highly inadvisable.
+You may apply for restoration within 90 days, but you do not have the protections of maintained status during this period.
+Work and study are not authorized while restoration is pending, and travel outside Canada is highly inadvisable.
+The remedy is to apply for restoration in time and wait for the decision inside Canada.

 Frequently Asked Questions